adityasissodiya/AccessControlPolicyNegotiationAlgorithm/README.md

 - Docker

 ### Build and run the docker container image
-sudo docker-compose up --build
+- sudo docker-compose up --build
-The application should now be running on http://localhost:5000.
+- The application should now be running on http://localhost:5000.

 ### Access the application
-Navigate to app/templates/index.html and open the file in a browser
+- Navigate to app/templates/index.html and open the file in a browser.
+- You can now interact with the tool.

 ## Figures
 ![alt text](https://github.com/adityasissodiya/abacPolicyNegotiationAlgorithm/blob/main/figures/aggregateUtilityOfPolicies.png)